 - 1. (a) The Conservation Plan forms a part of this Agreement.
 To the extent that the text, photographs, plans and drawings constituting the Conservation Plan require interpretation, the City shall be, in the first instance, the interpreter of the Conservation Plan and shall determine the matter.
 If the Owner is dissatisfied with the City's interpretation, then Section 15 of this Agreement shall apply. - (b) Part I of the Conservation Plan identifies, details and describes the character, extent and nature of the improvements and features on the Lands that have heritage value and heritage character.
 Part II of the Conservation Plan sets out the maintenance strategy, general standards and exemptions for the conservation and maintenance of all improvements and features on the Lands that have heritage value and heritage character.
-Part III of the Conservation Plan sets out the standards and specifications for relocation, restoration, rehabilitation, replication, repair, replacement or maintenance to be undertaken and completed pursuant to this Agreement, including, but not limited to: the foundation; roof structure and cladding; building envelope, wood detailing and trims; interior conditions; and the site and landscaping.
+Part III of the Conservation Plan sets out the standards and specifications for relocation, restoration, rehabilitation, replication, repair, replacement or maintenance to be undertaken and completed pursuant to this Agreement, including, but not limited to: the foundation; roof structure, roof cladding, rainwater disposal, and chimneys; building envelope, wood detailing and trims, windows and doors; interior conditions; new construction; and landscaping, fences, and street interface.